RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/realsense.md

 6. Export the parameters object.

-Note: The calibration required can be generated on this site  [https://calib.io/pages/camera-calibration-pattern-generator](https://calib.io/pages/camera-calibration-pattern-generator).
+Note: The checkerboard required can be generated on this site  [https://calib.io/pages/camera-calibration-pattern-generator](https://calib.io/pages/camera-calibration-pattern-generator).
 After printing out the checkerboard, make sure to measure the box sizes and verify the print accuracy.Printers can be very inaccurate sometimes.
 Remember to stick the checkerboard on a piece of flat cardboard.
 When taking pictures of the checkerboard, make sure to take the pictures at different angle and different distant.

+### Extrinsic Calibration
+The realsense sensors are calibrated out of the box.
+However, if the sensor was dropped or there is a high amount of vibration in your application it might be worthy to recalirate the extrinc of the sensor for better depth map quality.
+The extrinsic here refers to the coordinate transformation between the depth modules and the camera on the sensor.
+For this task, intel has developed a dynamic calibration tool.
+Two types of dynamic calibrations are offered in this tool:

+1. Rectification calibration: aligning the epipolar line to enable the depth pipeline to work correctly and reduce the holes in the depth image
+2. Depth scale calibration: aligning the depth frame due to changes in position of the optical elements

 ## Tuning and Sensor Characteristics